 11.8 Applicants will be expected to give due consideration to the impact their patrons may have after leaving their premises, taking into account the likely exits of patrons from the nearby licensed establishments.

+The Board will expect license holders to be aware of the impact on local residential properties, and any police concerns over ASB etc will be considered alongside applications for new or adjusted provision in particular areas of concern.